The goal of Osteopathy is to determine not only the symptoms but the underlying causes and address these with you in order to improve your health.

 We regularly see people from all walks of life coming into Koru including;

 Australian practitioners are government registered primary health care practitioners, completing 4 or 5 years of university.

 Osteopaths are trained to identify conditions requiring medical referral.
-They perform standard medical examination of the musculoskeletal, cardiovascular, respiratory, digestive and nervous systems.
+They perform the standard medical examinations of the musculoskeletal, cardiovascular, respiratory, digestive, and nervous systems.

 No referrals necessary

 Osteopathy is covered by most private health care funds as well as Medicare in some circumstances under the chronic disease management plan.
 It is worth noting, however, that you must have an up-to-date referral from your GP in these circumstances.

 We take Work Cover and TAC clients with prior approval.Learn more about what will happen at your first appointment.